ionoid/docs.ionoid.io/README.md

 The important files here are:

+### Index

-### `./index.md` File: The Main Docs Website Page
+The `./index.md` file is the Main Docs Website Page

-I've already created a simple minimalistic home page, you can change it if you want.
+It is already populated, and it can be updated in case.

+### Docs

-### `./docs/` Folder: One File for each Section
+The `./docs/` folder contains the documentation, one file for each section.

 Files that you add here must be listed in the `./.vuepress/config.js` file, for
 example: